 Early Biden Actions

-March 15, 2021 EPA publishes a final rule updating the CSAPR for the 2008 ozone NAAQS.
+April 30, 2021 EPA publishes a final rule updating the CSAPR for the 2008 ozone NAAQS.
 The rule regulates the release of nitrogen oxides in twelve states, and allows emissions credit trading.
+The rule issues new or amended FIPs for New York and Pennsylvania, and accepts Texas’ FIP promulgated under the CSAPR Update as satisfying the 2008 ozone NAAQS requirements.